The log minimal model program for K\"ahler $3$-folds: Main Theorems

-\begin{proof} We closely follow the arguments of \cite[Theorem 1.3]{H18}.
+\begin{proof} Note that if $(X,B)$ is dlt and $\omega$ is K\"ahler, then replacing $B$ by $(1-\epsilon)B$ and $\omega $ by $\omega +\epsilon B$, we may assume that $(X,B)$ is klt.
+Therefore, in this proof, we will assume that $(X,B)$ is klt and $\omega$ is nef and big.
+We closely follow the arguments of \cite[Theorem 1.3]{H18}.
 For the convenience of the reader, we reproduce these arguments here indicating the necessary changes.
-The main idea is to construct $\psi$ by running an $\alpha$-trivial mmp and then to contract the remaining $\alpha$-trivial curves.
+The main idea is to construct $\psi$ by running an $\alpha$-trivial MMP and then to contract the remaining $\alpha$-trivial curves.
 First note that using Lemma \ref{lem:nef-and-big-to-modified-kahler} we may assume that $\omega$ is a modified K\"ahler class on $X$.
-Now if $H^2(X, \mathcal O _X)=0$, then $\alpha$ is an $\mathbb R$-divisor.
+Now if $H^2(X, \mathcal O _X)=0$, then $H^{1,1}_{\rm BC}(X)\cong\NS(X)_\mbR$ and $\alpha$ is represented by an $\mathbb R$-divisor.
 Therefore $X$ is a Moishezon space with rational singularities.
-Then by \cite[Theorem 1.6]{Nam02} $X$ is projective, and the results follows from a well known base-point free theorem for projective varieties.
-So assume that $X$ is not projective, and $H^2(X, \mcO_X)\neq 0$.
-Then either $X$ is not uniruled and hence $K_X$ is pseudo-effective, or $X$ is uniruled and the base of the MRC fibration $X\bir Z$ has dimension $2$ (see Lemma \ref{l-proj} and its proof).
+Then by Theorem \ref{t-nam} $X$ is projective, and the result follows from a well known base-point free theorem for projective varieties.
+So assume that $H^2(X, \mcO_X)\neq 0$.
+Then either $X$ is not uniruled and hence $K_X$ is pseudo-effective, or $X$ is uniruled and the base of the MRC fibration $X\bir Z$ has dimension $2$ (see Lemma \ref{l-proj} and its proof).\\